AhmedYousriSobhi/aCupOfTea/tips/interview-technical-info.md

 This question will tells you, how good the company in planning, so are they just planning for a single quarter, or they have a far end vision of projects to do in the future which will give huge impact to the company.

 ## How many of the data scientist project deployed?
-This question will tells you if the data science team has an impact in the company or not, and their work actually being used in the company by other teams, so the company appreaciated the data science team work.
+This question will tells you if the data science team has an impact in the company or not, and their work actually being used in the company by other teams, so the company appreciated the data science team work.

 ## What are they technology tools there using?
 It is good to know about the team tools they are using like where they are training their models in case of machine learning or deep learning. are they using AWS Sagemaker or all the work are done locally in your machine?